chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - I'm not sure what coordination this would entail.
 Perhaps a unified vision of what the community is trying to accomplish?
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - A user expressing confidence that the community is able to solve its problems; it just currently lacks coordination of some sort.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - It would be best to hold off on documentation until a stable language specification is defined.
 Otherwise, the same problems encountered above (quickly outdated learning resources that cost a lot of time to make) will occur again.
 [The_State_of_Things]
+- There does not seem to be a well-defined mutually-held 'vision' for the future of the language's development.
+As a result, it's hard to start writing documentation material that will coincide with the `v1.0` release of the language.
+[The_State_of_Things]

 ### Miscellaneous

 - There is "issue spam" in the language repo's issue tracker, making it harder to see what really needs to be done / should be done to get a `v1.0` release.
 [The_State_of_Things]

-## Why a "v1.0" release has not been made
+## Why a "v1.0" PureScript release has not been made

-- There does not seem to be a well-defined mutually-held 'vision' for the future of the language's development.
-As a result, it's hard to start writing documentation material that will coincide with the `v1.0` release of the language.
-[The_State_of_Things]
+### Lack of a clearly-defined core-contributor-wide mutually-held language specification

 - A proposal for how to make a `v1.0` release (mentioned before but encountered resistance from other core contributors) [The_State_of_Things]
     - fix any bugs that can't be documented
     - engineer things to make anticipated future additions easy / non-breaking